Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

 We also define an internal stellar coordinate $\xi = \Delta r/R_*$, where $\Delta r$ is the distance from the stellar center to a given salami slice.
 By convention, $\Delta r > 0$ is measured toward the black hole, such that the near-side surface of the star has the largest positive $\Delta r$, while $\Delta r = 0$ corresponds to the stellar center.

-The slice nearest the black hole is assigned $\epsilon = 1$ by construction, corresponding to the most gravitationally bound debris and material that is most susceptible to tidal stripping and responsible for early fallback.
+The slice nearest the black hole is assigned $\epsilon = 1$ by construction, corresponding to the most tightly bound debris, which is most susceptible to tidal stripping and responsible for early fallback.
 The slice at the stellar center is characterized by $\epsilon = 0$, representing the least bound material that contributes to the later stages of accretion.
 The far-side layers of the star with $\epsilon < 0$ are considered unbound and are assumed to be expelled from the system without contributing to the accretion process.

 We determine these energy bounds numerically using the specific energy expressions provided in Table \ref{tab:orb}.
 To prevent computational issues near the singular point at exactly $\epsilon = 0$, we impose a small lower cutoff at $\epsilon = 10^{-8}$.
-Once the upper and lower limits in $x$ are established, we discretize this range into finite intervals and evaluate $\mathrm{d}\epsilon/\mathrm{d}\tau$ across this grid to compute the fallback dynamics.
+Once the upper and lower limits in $x$ are established, we discretize this range into finite intervals and evaluate $\mathrm{d}\epsilon/\mathrm{d}\tau$ across this grid.

 After that, we proceed by obtaining the mass distribution of specific energies, $\mathrm{d}m/\mathrm{d}\epsilon$.
 This requires solving the Lane-Emden equation for $n=3$, and then evaluating the dimensionless versions of Equations \eqref{eq:spread} and \eqref{eq:dist}: